 What can we offer?

-The Soleco solution is Crystalball which is a software product comprising an energy management platform that runs either in the cloud or locally on off-the-shelf hardware.
+Soleco Optimizer is a Building Energy Management System that runs either in the cloud or locally on off-the-shelf hardware.
 It can be deployed in buildings of any size to manage equipment such as inverters for Solar Panels, Heat Pumps, Electric Vehicles, Stationary Batteries and large electricity consumers within the building.

 What does it do?